-Enterprise risk management has expanded beyond simple financial governance, reaching into security; IT; third-party relationships; and governance, risk and compliance (GRC) procedures.
-A comprehensive GRC platform can be a critical integration tier for all types of risk management activities to create and manage policies, conduct risk assessments, understand risk posture, identify gaps in regulatory compliance, manage and respond to incidents, and automate the internal audit process.
+Enterprise risk management has expanded beyond financial issues to also reach into cybersecurity; IT; third-party relationships; and governance, risk and compliance (GRC) procedures.
+A comprehensive GRC platform can be a critical integration tier for all types of risk management activities.
+An organization can use one to create and manage policies, conduct risk assessments, understand its risk posture, identify gaps in regulatory compliance, manage and respond to incidents, and automate the internal audit process.

-CIOs need to confirm that their risk technology stack is adequate for each task and used thoughtfully and proactively, not just reactively, Valente said.
-Consider integrating the following functions into a more comprehensive risk technology stack:
+CIOs need to confirm that their risk management technology stack is adequate for each task and used proactively, not just reactively, Valente said.
+Consider integrating the following functions into a more comprehensive technology stack:

-- Intelligence analytics for geopolitical risks, natural disasters and other incidents.
+- Risk intelligence tools to analyze geopolitical risks, natural disasters and other incidents.

-- Third-party risk assessment tools to track sanctions, security incidents and financial health.
+- Third-party risk assessment tools to track sanctions, security incidents and financial health in other organizations.

-- Social media monitoring capabilities to track sudden changes in brand reputation.
+- Social media monitoring capabilities to identify sudden changes in brand reputation.

 3. ERM seen as a competitive advantage

-Many companies view risk management as a way to increase their competitive advantage instead of simply a risk avoidance exercise, especially since the onslaught of the COVID-19 pandemic.
+Organizations now often view risk management as a way to increase their competitive advantage instead of simply a risk avoidance exercise, especially since the onslaught of COVID-19.

 "Although many companies suffered economic losses during the pandemic," Valente noted, "we also saw many companies pivoting to new opportunities that did not exist before."

-Valente's research team has been exploring the differences between traditional chief risk officers who are laser-focused on minimizing risk and so-called transformational CROs who see risk management as a competitive advantage -- examining how risks can interfere with business strategy and limit revenue streams.
+Valente's research team has been exploring the differences between traditional chief risk officers who are laser-focused on minimizing risk and so-called transformational CROs who see risk management as a competitive differentiator that can prevent risks from interfering with business strategy and limiting revenue streams.